yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/properties.md

 You will use it in the example for each of the functions.
 (The optional syntax items `[3:10]` and `[2:3][2:5]` specify the lower and upper bounds along the one dimension of the first array and along both dimensions of the second array.
 This syntax is explained in [Multidimensional array of numeric values](../../literals/array-of-primitive-values/#multidimensional-array-of-numeric-values).

-Run the `select` statement for each function to illustrate what produces for the same pair of input arrays
+Run the `SELECT` statement for each function to illustrate what produces for the same pair of input arrays.

 ### array_ndims()